Appleseed/learn/docs/search/admin/index.rst

 .. image:: ../images/Third-Step.PNG

 * Copy the Appleseed Search Solr Configuration directory

    * Copy.the \solr\solr-4.10.4\anant\appleseed-search directory into the.\solr\solr-4.10.4\example directory of the site.

 .. image:: ../images/Fourth-Step.PNG

+* Start the Solr Service.

+    * Open Windows PowerShell and run as administrator.
+Start Solr by inputting this script: bin\solr start -f -h 8983 -s appleseed-search\solr -V.
+    * Make sure you are in the C:\Services\Appleseed.Search\solr\solr-4.10.4 directory when you run it.